-Certain property and equipment have been listed for sale and reclassified as assets held for sale on the consolidated balance sheets.
+Property and equipment listed for sale are reclassified as assets held for sale on the consolidated balance sheets when the sale is highly probable.
 These assets are expected to be sold within a 12-month period.
 Assets held for sale are valued at the lower of carrying value and fair value less costs to sell.